layline-io/layline-doc/docs/03-assets/services/asset-service-aerospike.md

 ##### Insert/Update to Aerospike

-Signature: `rxServices.<Logical Service Name>.<Write<Collection> or Functionname>({Key: key, Bin: {bin1:value, bin2: value, ...}})`
+Signature: `services.<Logical Service Name>.<Write<Collection> or Functionname>({Key: key, Bin: {bin1:value, bin2: value, ...}})`

 Example: `services.CustomerData.WriteCustomerData({Key: msisdn, Bin: {MSISDN: msisdn, History: msisdnData.history}})`

 Properties:

 * **`Key`**: is the key of the record to be written.
 * **`Bin`**: is an object which contains the Bins to be written.
 * **`WritePolicy`**: This is where you can define some Aerospike specific write policies.
     * **`Generation [number]`**: This is the generation of the record.
 If the record has been updated since the last read, then the write will fail.
 If not defined, then write will always succeed.
     * **`Expiration [number]`**: This is the time in seconds after which the record will be deleted from Aerospike.
 If not defined, then the record will not expire.
     * **`GenerationPolicy`**: This defines the generation policy.
 If not defined, then the generation policy is `NONE`.
 If set to `EXPECT_GEN_EQUAL`, then the write will only succeed if the generation of the record is equal to the generation defined in the `Generation` property.
 If set to `EXPECT_GEN_GT`, then write will only succeed if the generation of the record is greater than the generation defined in the `Generation` property.
     * **`RecordExistsAction`**: This defines what to do if the record already exists.
 If not defined, then the record will not be written.
 If set to `UPDATE`, then the record will be updated.
 If set to `UPDATE_ONLY`, then the record will only be updated if it already exists.
 If set to `REPLACE`, then the record will be replaced.
 If set to `REPLACE_ONLY`, then the record will only be replaced if it already exists.
 If set to `CREATE_ONLY`, then the record will only be created if it does not exist.

 ```javascript
 try {